 Executive Summary

-There are many components of best corporate governance practices that are important for the long term success of the business.
-There are internal as well as the external mechanisms that are needed to be followed as well as the other factors that would go a long way in making sure that they have all the controlling mechanism.
-The other important factor is to make sure that the skill development is done in the manner that make sure that the business are able to develop themselves in the right manner.
+Many components of best corporate governance practices are important for the business’s long-term success.
+Internal and external mechanisms must be followed, and other factors would go a long way in ensuring they have all the control mechanisms.
+The other important factor is to ensure that the skill development is done in a manner that makes sure that the business can develop itself in the right manner.

 Introduction

-Most of the times, the key objective of the Framework and the Code of the Good Governance is to make sure that all the SME’s, that are working should be operating under the framework where they can be sustainable as well as they can stay competitive (Abor and Biekpe, 2016, p.288).
-The framework is the guide that is designed to make sure that the SME’s can operate at the independent level and also carry out the phased implementation towards good governance and best business practices (Parum, 2015, p.709).
-It has to be noted that the whole thing is bound to vary from one business to the another there are going to be some disparities, but in the hindsight, everything about the business and its long term operations is going to stay the same to say the least (Abor and Biekpe, 2016, p.288).
+Most of the time, the key objective of the Framework and the Code of Good Governance is to make sure that all the SMEs, that are working should be operating under the framework where they can be sustainable as well as they can stay competitive (Abor and Biekpe, 2016, p.288).
+The framework is the guide designed to ensure that the SMEs can operate independently and carry out the phased implementation towards good governance and best business practices (Parum, 2015, p.709).
+It has to be noted that the whole thing is bound to vary from one business to another there are going to be some disparities, but in hindsight, everything about the business and its long-term operations is going to stay the same, to say the least (Abor and Biekpe, 2016, p.288).

 Evidence and Analysis

-The underlying principles and the codes that are part of the framework are designed in the manner that they should make sure that all the SME’s that are opting for the IPO and looking for the 1st level funding are following the general guidelines and principles that are integral for the long term growth of the business (Abor and Biekpe, 2016, p.288).
+The underlying principles and the codes that are part of the framework are designed in a manner that they should make sure that all the SMEs that are opting for the IPO and looking for the 1st level of funding are following the general guidelines and principles that are integral for the long term growth of the business (Abor and Biekpe, 2016, p.288).

 Expropriation of the Rights of the Shareholders

-Expropriation of the minority shareholders and the they are going to be managed is the big part of the guiding principles of the small and medium enterprises (Del Baldo, 2012, p.36).
-The key thing that has to be made sure during the given process is that the controlling shareholders are in the position to make the private benefits (Del Baldo, 2012, p.36).
+The expropriation of the minority shareholders and how they are going to be managed is a big part of the guiding principles of small and medium enterprises (Del Baldo, 2012, p.36).
+The key thing that has to be made sure during the given process is that the controlling shareholders can make the private benefits (Del Baldo, 2012, p.36).
 The whole activity is carried out at the expense of the shareholder (Parum, 2015, p.709).

 Issues in the SME Sector

-If there are long term lingering cases where the failures of the SME is becoming a common feature, most of the times it means that the it would turn out to be a huge threat of the economy (Abor and Adjasi, 2017, p.111).
-Thus effort must be needed to setup the guiding principles that allow the corporate governance of the SME’s to be done in an appropriate manner and allowing long term and sustained advantage to the business (Abor and Adjasi, 2017, p.111).
+If there are long-term lingering cases where the failures of the SME are becoming a common feature, most of the time it means that it would turn out to be a huge threat to the economy (Abor and Adjasi, 2017, p.111).
+Thus, effort must be needed to set up the guiding principles that allow the corporate governance of the SMEs to be done properly and allow long-term and sustained advantage to the business (Abor and Adjasi, 2017, p.111).

 Handling the Issues of the Corporate Governance